wakco/ServiceLogin/README.md

 - Authen::OATH for TOTP support
 - Convert::Base32 for converting base 32 TOTP secrets.

+Unless you have a preferred method for installing perl modules, I recommend using `sudo cpan module::name`.

 #### Install the following into .znc/modules
 - ServiceLogin.pm
 - ServiceLogin/tmpl/index.tmpl